top of page

 Search

 My dad speaks to me in funny ways… sometimes in still moments, or through animals, and in ways I don’t expect.
-So this morning a mallard is sitting on the dock, brilliant markings against blue sky and calm water.
-He is still - even as I approach.
-In a quiet moment I hear something like, “Bring a coffee and pull up a chair,” as if he said it.
-And so, of course I do.
+This morning, a mallard sat on the dock, its brilliant markings contrasting against the blue sky and calm water.
+He was still, even as I approached.
+In that quiet moment, I heard something like, “Bring a coffee and pull up a chair,” as if he said it.
+And so, of course, I did.

-Only his voice sounds somehow like my dad’s.
-My dad would know that the cup of coffee would hook me every time.
-He also knows my “conditioned tendency”, a somatic term for bodies that press and stress into automatic shapes that do the same things under pressure every time - and one of mine is the “get-er-done” shape.
+Only his voice somehow resembled my dad’s.
+My dad would know that a cup of coffee would hook me every time.
+He also understood my “conditioned tendency,” a somatic term for bodies that press and stress into automatic shapes under pressure.
+One of mine is the “get-er-done” shape.
 I push forward, make lists.
-Where some see beauty, I see that the lawn mower missed spots and now I have more things to get done; a list that burns in my chest the way money burns in pockets.
-I want stuff done, and ALL done so I can put a bow on it.
+Where some see beauty, I see that the lawn mower missed spots, and now I have more things to get done—a list that burns in my chest like money burns in pockets.
+I want stuff done, and ALL done, so I can put a bow on it.

 And then what?
-After all that I forget to fall in love.
+After all that, I forget to fall in love.
 I lose the plot.
-And there I am wound tight sitting in hot traffic fantasizing about my list and I am missing the whole point.
+There I am, wound tight, sitting in hot traffic, fantasizing about my list, and I’m missing the whole point.

-The duck drops into the still water and glides to a ledge in full sun.., now his emerald-gold sparkles in brighter colors than I ever knew existed.
+The duck drops into the still water and glides to a ledge in full sun.
+Now his emerald-gold sparkles in brighter colors than I ever knew existed.
 I have new eyes.
-He’s basking in the sun and sips water like it’s delicious.
-He looks like he has all day - an idea that’s foreign to me.
-My body eases back into my chair as I watch him - like he’s showing me how.
+He’s basking in the sun and sipping water like it’s delicious.
+He looks like he has all day—an idea that’s foreign to me.
+My body eases back into my chair as I watch him—like he’s showing me how.

 My dad eventually eased back into his chair as a way of life.
-He used to climb hills of ambition with his Johnny-long-legs like everything was a race, one ambition after another - and yet, he somehow learned how to rest into his back body, put his feet up and savor.
-He was gliding on water and taking it all in - just like this duck.…and he begged me to do the same.
+He used to climb hills of ambition with his long legs, like everything was a race—one ambition after another.
+Yet, he somehow learned how to rest into his back body, put his feet up, and savor.
+He was gliding on water and taking it all in—just like this duck.
+And he begged me to do the same.

 Only I couldn't hear him because I wasn’t done with this list.
 Besides, he never quite understood how important my list was.